ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 9. The TEEP Agent processes the TEEP message, and generates a TEEP response (e.g., QueryResponse) which it passes back to the TEEP/HTTP Client.

-10. The TEEP/HTTP Client gets the TEEP message buffer and sends an HTTP POST request to the TAM URI, with the TEEP message in the body:
+10. The TEEP/HTTP Client gets the TEEP message and sends an HTTP POST request to the TAM URI, with the TEEP message in the body:

                POST /tam HTTP/1.1